kmock930/2024-Summer-Hackathon-Team-1/README.md

 1. Make a build with command `npm run build`.
 2. Compile and Start server with `npm start`.
 3. Develop using command `npm run dev`.
-4. Run a Supabase function with Deno runtime, with this command: `deno run --watch --unstable --allow-net backend\supabase\functions\<function name>\index.ts`, and then make an HTTP request to the corresponding port.
+4. Run a Supabase function with Deno runtime, with this command: `deno run --watch --unstable --allow-net --allow-read --allow-env backend\supabase\functions\<function name>\index.ts`, and then make an HTTP request to the corresponding port.
 * Note: To disable Deno errors, disable "typescript.validate.enable" and "javascript.validate.enable" flags at settings.json under .vscode directory.
 * General command for Deno run: `deno run --allow-net --allow-read --allow-env file`.
 # Setting up for Docker